dwffls/diagnostics/diagnostic_remote_logging/README.md

 - `connection.bucket`: The target bucket in InfluxDB.
 - `connection.organization`: The name of your InfluxDB organization.

+### Starting the node

-Afterwards run the node with the following command:
+Afterward all configurations are set run the node with the following command:

 ```bash
 ros2 run diagnostic_remote_logging influx --ros-args --params-file <path_to_yaml_file>